 Constant urge to send countless emails to check employees progress.
 After delegating a full task to someone, it's natural to feel the need to keep checking on the status.
 There are smarter ways to keep an eye on the progress.
 One such clever method is the PPP process – weekly reporting on progress, plans and problems.

-It's easier and probably takes as much time to finish the task than write exact directions.
-According to a survey, 55% admit micromanaging decreases productivity, 68% say it decreases morale.
+It's easier to finish the task than write exact directions.
 So trust your employees that they know what they're doing.

 Habit to request unnecessary and overly detailed reports & plans about the near future/past.
 Make no mistake, reporting and keeping on top your numbers must be a top priority; but there's a fine line between actionable information and overly detailed reports that show absolutely no relevant data.